grantcarthew/start-prototype/docs/cli/start-doctor.md

 **No automatic checks:**

-Per DR-025, `start` does **not** run diagnostics, version checks, or asset age checks on startup.
+`start` does **not** run diagnostics, version checks, or asset age checks on startup.
 This ensures fast startup times and predictable behavior.

 - No background network calls
 - No startup latency